Jonathan Van Every: Boston Red Sox

-The following day on April 30, 2009, Van Every pitched the final 2/3 of the eighth inning in a 13–0 loss to the Tampa Bay Rays.

 Van Every with the Boston Red Sox.

-On July 8, 2009, Van Every was designated for assignment by the Red Sox to make room on the 40-man roster for Jed Lowrie, who was activated off the 60-day DL.
-On July 18, 2009, he was released by the Red Sox, after the 10-days of his waiver period ran up.
+Van Every hit his first career home run on April 29, 2009 at Progressive Field against the Cleveland Indians.
+The solo shot during the top of the 10th inning turned out to be the winning hit as the Red Sox went on to win the game 6–5.
+The following day on April 30, Van Every pitched the final 2/3 of the eighth inning in a 13–0 loss to the Tampa Bay Rays.
+On July 8, Van Every was designated for assignment by the Red Sox to make room on the 40-man roster for Jed Lowrie, who was activated off the 60-day disabled list.
+On July 18, he was released by the Red Sox, after the 10 days of his waiver period expired.

-Pittsburgh Pirates (first stint)
+Pittsburgh Pirates

-On July 29, 2009, Van Every was signed by the Pittsburgh Pirates as a minor league free agent, and he was assigned to Triple-A Indianapolis.
-Knee surgery prevented Van Every from appearing with the Pirates organization.
+On July 29, 2009, Van Every was signed by the Pittsburgh Pirates as a minor league free agent, and he was assigned to the Triple-A Indianapolis Indians.
+Knee surgery prevented Van Every from appearing for the Pirates organization.

 Boston Red Sox (second stint)

-On April 24, 2010, Van Every was traded back to the Red Sox for a player to be named later.

-On May 8, 2010, in a game against the New York Yankees in which Boston would go on to lose 14–3, Van Every pitched for the second time in his career, striking out one batter, and giving up a two-run home run to Mark Teixeira.
-Also in a game in Baltimore, he hit a solo home run in a game in which the Red Sox would lose.

-On May 22, 2010, he was designated for assignment by the Red Sox to make room for the returning Jacoby Ellsbury.
+On April 24, 2010, Van Every was traded back to the Boston Red Sox in exchange for a player to be named later.
+On May 8, in a game against the New York Yankees in which Boston would go on to lose 14–3, Van Every pitched for the second time in his career, striking out one batter, and giving up a two-run home run to Mark Teixeira.
+In a game against the Baltimore Orioles, he hit a solo home run in a game in which the Red Sox would lose.
+On May 22, he was designated for assignment by the Red Sox to clear roster space for the returning Jacoby Ellsbury.

 Pittsburgh Pirates (second stint)

-On May 31, 2010, the Red Sox traded him to the Pirates for catching prospect Josue Peley.
-He was assigned to Indianapolis where he hit .214 with 10 home runs in 74 games.
+On May 31, 2010, the Red Sox traded Van Every to the Pittsburgh Pirates in exchange for catching prospect Josue Peley.
+He was assigned to the Triple–A Indianapolis Indians, where he hit .214 with 10 home runs in 74 games.